 The Brunswick bowling company signed Stange to tour Minnesota, Iowa, and the Dakotas during the winter on exhibition tours.
 One year, Stange said, he was offered a sponsorship to go on the pro tour, but he declined.

 Forty years after his brush with bowling fame, Stange said hitting the lanes in the winter helped his arm.
-"I think it kept my arm stronger," he said.
+"I think it kept my arm stronger," he said.6

 After a little more than a month in the minors, Stange was recalled on June 15, and was in the majors for good.
 He enjoyed a strong second half, picking up 12 wins and collecting a 2.62 ERA for the year.
 After the season, Stange was honored by the Minneapolis Baseball Writers as the most improved player

 The year 1964 saw its highs, lows, and changes for Stange.
-After a rough two months with the Twins in which he won only three games and compiled a 4.73 ERA, the team traded him to Cleveland with minor leaguer George Banks for Jim "Mudcat" Grant.
+After a rough two months with the Twins in which he won only three games and compiled a 4.74 ERA for Minnesota, the team traded him to Cleveland with minor-leaguer George Banks for Jim "Mudcat" Grant.
 Many Cleveland fans spoke out about the trading of fan favorite Grant.

 Stange went from a team on the rise to a mediocre club that at the time was rumored to be leaving Ohio.
 "It was kind of hard going to Cleveland," he recalled.
 "It wasn't everyone's favorite place."